Close

 • Upgradability: Consider how easily your platform allows for upgrades as your business evolves in terms of new features and security updates.

-• Total Cost of Ownership (TCO): Consider all the costs associated with running the platform, including licensing fees, hosting costs, and development expenses.
+• Total Cost of Ownership (TCO): Evaluate all costs of running the platform, including licensing fees, hosting, development, and ongoing maintenance.
+Understanding the full TCO helps ensure your investment aligns with your budget and long-term business goals.

 • An Easy Administration Interface: The platform should offer an intuitive admin interface for your team to efficiently manage the platform without needing extensive technical knowledge.